netphantm/Arduino_thermostat/thermostat/README.md

 - **Uses WiFiManager lib, so you don't have to hardcode the WiFi credentials**
 - **Shows time/date in the browser's timezone**
 - **Setup page for configuration variables, which it then stores to SPIFFS in JSON format:**
-    - ESP8266 hostname (in case you have more than one device logging to the same webserver)
+    - WEMOS D1 hostname (in case you have more than one device logging to the same webserver)
     - SHA1 fingerprint (with php script running on the webserver, that reads it from localhost)
     - Log webserver hostname
     - Log webserver portname (HTTPS)